DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 ### Which Levels Have Been Made, but Aren't in the Pool of Levels?

+> Aiden's big outdoor level is gonna be the "Boss Room"

 ### Set-dressing Using the Existing Props

 - All the existing props are in `Avernoth/Art/Common/Props/Extraneous`